 Last would be an assessment of our spiritual health.
 Our spiritual mindset affects our thinking.
-Our thinking affects what we believe.
-Our decisions reflect what we believe.
-This impacts our health and everyone in our sphere of influence.
-Maximizing our health impacts the welfare of others.
+What we believe reflects the health of our thinking ability.
+It impacts our health and everyone in our sphere of influence.
+Maximizing our health not only affects us but also impacts the welfare of others.
 If our spiritual beliefs are biased and prejudiced, it affects everyone.

-To assess our spiritual wellness, we assess the health level of our personality and instincts.
-We recommend the Enneagram of Personality Profile for assessing the health of personality and instinct (2).
-There are some free online tests that will provide you with personality type, but you will need to read about the levels of wellness to understand where you are on the levels of development.
+When we assess our spiritual wellness, we evaluate the health of our personality and instincts.
+We recommend the Enneagram of Personality Profile for understanding the health of personality and instinct (2).
+There are some free online tests, but they are short and not the most accurate.
+The best tests have over 100 questions.
+These will be more accurate and provide wellness levels to understand where you are on development levels.

 Another way to assess spiritual wellness to determine the level of cultural programming.
 Cultural programming can override our ability to use common sense.
-It can set up boundaries or beliefs that not only prevent you from seeing the truth but also motivate you to defend your beliefs with violence.
+It can set up boundaries or beliefs that prevent you from seeing the truth and motivate you to defend your beliefs with violence.
 Here are three questions that can help you understand the level of religious programming in your life.

 - First, do you believe you are among the “chosen ones” who get preferential treatment from God?

-- Second, are the problems of the world caused by another religion, or people from a certain ethnic or racial background?
+- Second, are the world’s problems caused by another religion or people from a specific ethnic or racial background?

-- Third, If you have religious beliefs do they justify or obligate you to defend them?
-Does this defense justify harming others who don’t hold the same beliefs?
+- Third, If you have religious beliefs, do they justify or obligate you to defend them?
+Does this defense justify harming others who don’t hold the same opinions?

 The Key to Spiritual Assessment

-If you answer yes to one of these questions, it is a sign that religious programming is likely to have an adverse effect on your thinking and values.
+If you answer yes to one of these questions, it is a sign that religious programming is likely to affect your thinking and values negatively.
 You may support bias and discrimination because you think your beliefs make you superior.
-If you are raised in a religious family or community, then this is not your fault.
-However, now it is your responsibility to fix your thinking.
-This is because your beliefs have an adverse effect on the world.
+Some families indoctrinate their children into their religious beliefs.
+We are sorry if you can relate to brainwashing as a child.
+It is your responsibility to fix your thinking because a worldview based on bias and prejudice adversely affects the world.

 If you answer yes to two of these questions, it is a sign that religious programming is likely to become your identity.
 You are susceptible to groupthink manipulation that makes bias and discrimination a part of your accepted worldview.
 You may engage in arguments about why your beliefs are superior.
-It may be difficult to move beyond the boundaries of your current belief system, but you can see how this worldview is unhealthy and harmful.
+It may be challenging to move beyond your current belief system’s boundaries, but you can see how this worldview is unhealthy and harmful.

 If you answer yes to all three questions, it is a sign that religious programming controls your identity, thinking, and values.
 You consider yourself as being a chosen one.
-You are able to justify acts of violence in order to protect and further your religious beliefs.
-This includes not only religious bias but also a bias against those who have different values and lifestyles.
-You classify yourself as a fundamentalist or extremist.
+You can justify acts of violence to protect and further your religious beliefs, including all forms of religious, ethnic, and racial discrimination.
+It includes prejudice against those who have different values and lifestyles.
+You likely classify yourself as a religious fundamentalist.

-It will be most difficult for any facts or logical arguments to change your level of indoctrination.
+It will be most difficult for any facts or logical arguments to change your indoctrination level.
 It is possible but probably only with help.
-The reason you’ll need help is that your identity is your religion thanks to groupthink manipulation tactics.
+You’ll need help because your identity is your religion.
+These tactics are part of the tactics of groupthink manipulation.
 These tactics make you reject any facts or logic that contradict your worldview.

-Many people find the assessment section the hardest part of creating a whole health goal plan.
-However, you need to know where you are now so that you can build a plan that fits your needs.
-Now on to the next section where we will address ways to correct the trajectory of our physical, mental, and spiritual wellness.
+Many people find the assessment section the most challenging part of creating a whole health goal plan.
+However, you need to know where you are now.
+That way, you can build a plan that fits your needs.
+Now on to the next section, we will address ways to correct our physical, mental, and spiritual wellness trajectory.

 Create Realistic Plans and Goals